 If water starts pooling in your sink or the tub takes time to drain, there’s a high chance you have a root invasion problem at hand.
-People often confuse slow-draining sinks as a sign of a buildup, and while that is entirely possible, it is essential to check for tree root invasion.
+People often confuse slow-draining sinks as a sign of a build-up, and while that is entirely possible, it is essential to check for tree root invasion.

-At first, you can try cleaning your drain using the traditional baking soda and vinegar concoction.
+First, you can try cleaning your drain using the traditional baking soda and vinegar concoction.
 If that doesn’t work, use a drain snake or shower unclogging tool.

 If the problem persists, it is likely due to a tree root invasion.

 We don’t need to tell you how repulsive odours emanating from drains can be – we are sure all of us have been there to experience it first-hand in our lives.
-If tree roots have glided into your pipes and caused a blockage, you will notice a distinct, unpleasant odour arising from the sinkhole or drains.
+If roots have glided into your pipes and caused a tree root blockage, you will notice a distinct, unpleasant odour arising from the sinkhole or drains.

 We’ve saved the most unpleasant sign for the last.
 If your toilet backs up despite multiple flushes or the toilet paper doesn’t go down the pipe, there’s likely to be a blockage.

-Routine maintenance allows early detection of any anomaly in the plumbing system, and you can seek immediate solutions instead of letting the problem aggravate.
+Routine maintenance allows early detection of any anomaly in the plumbing system.
+And you can seek immediate solutions instead of letting the problem aggravate.

-We hope our guide has given you the required expertise to detect tree root invasion in your plumbing.
-However, avoid tampering with your plumbing system or endlessly digging or chopping the tree roots, as you might create more problems instead of solving the current one.
+Avoid tampering with your plumbing system or endlessly digging or chopping the tree roots and extending the work areas.
+You might only create more problems and other issues instead of solving the current one.